AwalaApp/network-website/way.md

 1. **Privacy, security and usability are equally important, but usability has veto power**.
 When forced to choose, we'll prioritise non-technical people over tech-savvy people.
 1. **Effective solutions are driven by real problems**.
 We technologists are particularly susceptible to get carried away by the potential of a new technology, but that often leads to projects whose impact doesn't match their hype because the problem was [made-up](http://www.paulgraham.com/startupideas.html) or an afterthought.
 1. **Policy is the underrated sidekick of technology**.
 Some problems can't be solved with purely technical solutions, and some technical solutions could be made simpler and easier to use when combined with the right legal/contractual requirements.
-1. **Embrace the enormous power of financial incentives where possible**.
-Let's pool resources and share an ever-growing pie.
+1. **Embrace the enormous power of financial incentives where possible** to accelerate adoption.
+Pooling resources will help us all share an ever-growing pie.
 1. **No idea is too ambitious** as long as there is a credible plan to realise it in small steps.